 Enjoy an easy morning and decadent breakfast at our hotel.
 Your guides will transfer you to the Nice airport or TGV train station as you head to your next destination.

-DuVine itineraries may be subject to slight route changes, hotels substitutions, and other modifications.
+DuVine itineraries may be subject to slight route changes, hotel substitutions, and other modifications.

 Travelers Take Note

 Our Journey tours are designed to reach small towns where hotel options are often limited and/or seasonal.
 Due to availability and routes, groups may sometimes be split between different properties, which are of the highest standard available in the area.